bds134/Digital-History/README.md

 # Digital-History

-Course materials for Hist 486N/501D "Digital History" Spring 2024
+This repo collects all course materials for Hist 486N/501D "Digital History" as taught in Spring 2024.